Inner join

 One of the join kinds available in the Merge dialog box in Power Query is an inner join, which brings in only matching rows from both the left and right tables.
 More information: Merge operations overview

-Figure shows a table on the left with Date, CountryID, and Units columns.
+Figure shows the left table with Date, CountryID, and Units columns.
 The emphasized CountryID column contains values of 1 in rows 1 and 2, 3 in row 3, and 2 in row 4.
-A table on the right contains ID and Country columns.
+The right table contains ID and Country columns.
 The emphasized ID column contains values of 3 in row 1 (denoting Panama) and 4 in row 2 (denoting Spain).
 A table below the first two tables contains Date, CountryID, Units, and Country columns, but only one row of data for Panama.

 This article uses sample data to show how to do a merge operation with the inner join.
 The sample source tables for this example are: